 My excitement is all in lieu of recent events – namely the spectacular unveiling of her baby bump at the VMAs.
 After an energetic, hair-whipping performance, the glittering tuxedo jacket was unbuttoned to reveal her well-kept secret.
 I love a woman with a plan.
-It was during an interview with Piers Morgan that Beyoncé declared ‘I always said I would have a baby at 30.’
+It was during an interview with Piers Morgan that Beyoncé declared ‘I always said I would have a baby at 30 with lots of toy baby accessories.’
 This was quickly followed up with ‘but I also said I was going to retire at 30…I am not retiring, I tell you.’
 A woman who plans her future and sets her sights starchily on that vision is admirable, to say the least.
 Here she is, having just turned 30, with a wee Beyoncé-Jay on the way and a career spiralling beyond belief.
 She has ambition in abundance.

 And all of these reasons are a pittance in comparison with her career path.
 Yes, she has made her money utilising both vocal and ‘aesthetic’ talents (I’m sure if I looked like her, I’d be on my way to a few platinum albums, too).
 Nevertheless she has made artistic leaps and bounds that have taken her beyond of her ‘bootylicious’ beginnings and elevated her performance to a whole new level.